neoul/libydb/README.md

 ## Limitation

-### Numeric Escape codes

-The numberic escape code data such as `"\x12"`, `"\u1234"` or `"\U00102030"` is not supported yet.

 ### Multiple scalar keys

 YDB doesn't support multiple scalar keys wrapping in sequence or mapping nodes.
-Because, the sequence or mapping nodes for the multiple keys are not data comparable to other scalar keys.
+Because, the sequence or mapping nodes are not data comparable to other scalar keys.

 ```yaml
 multiple-key example: